How To Increase Running Distance: 10 Pro Tips to Up Your Volume Safely

 What runner doesn’t love a new pair of running shoes?

-Although it’s always important to run in shoes that are not worn out so that they provide plenty of support, if you are increasing your mileage, it’s particularly important to make sure your running shoes are in good shape.
+Although it’s always important to run in shoes that are not worn out to provide plenty of support if you are increasing your mileage, it’s particularly important to make sure your running shoes are in good shape.

 When your running shoes are too worn out, the materials that provide the support and cushioning your foot needs are no longer up to snuff.

-This can increase the risk of injury and can make your legs feel heavy and tired because more of the vibrations or oscillations from running, as well as the impact shock, are transferred to your feet and legs.
+This can increase the risk of injury and make your legs feel heavy and tired because more of the vibrations or oscillations from running and the impact shock are transferred to your feet and legs.

 #9: Rotate Your Running Shoes